festinaimeraj/rickandmorty/README.md

 Use the search bar and dropdown menus to filter by species or status.
 Click on column headers to sort by Name or Origin.
 Use the pagination controls at the bottom to browse through pages of results.
-Switch between English and German using the language dropdown in the footer (currently in progress).
+Switch between English and German using the language dropdown in the footer.

 Technologies Used